The clock is ticking.

 Are you prepared?

 According to a recent Bloomberg/Truckstop Quarterly Truckload Survey, approximately 868,000 truckers are not.
-The survey reveals that 868,000 truckers are without an FMCSA-compliant ELD solution.
+The survey reveals that 868,000 truckers are without an FMCSA-registered ELD solution.

 If you are one of them, it is crucial that you install a compliant and reliable ELD before April 1.